 Creamy ranch pasta salad loaded with savory ingredients that’s sure to be the belle of your next barbecue.
 Quick, easy, and delicious featuring crisp red onion, fresh ham, and veggies, and colorful tri color pasta.
 Not your average pasta salad!

 Summer barbecues and cold salads go together like peas & carrots.
 Every home cook has their go-to summer barbecue recipes.
-My sister-in-law is famous for her corn and black bean salad and my own go-tos include Asian coleslaw and broccoli apple salad.
+My own go-tos include Asian coleslaw, Mediterranean pasta salad and broccoli apple salad.

 But what sets a pasta salad apart?
 How do you create a dish that’s so savory and delicious that it’s more like an exalted guest of the party rather than some boring side?
 The secret is in the ingredients.